• Skip to primary navigation

 • Contact

 Ensuring you get enough protein in your diet, no matter the diet you follow, is crucial for proper nutrition, muscle building and energy.
-Following a low FODMAP diet usually ensures you’ll eat enough protein in your day as most high protein foods like eggs, meat and fish are low FODMAP friendly, however sometimes it is necessary to supplement your diet with protein powder.
+Following a low FODMAP diet to help with digestive issues like SIBO or to ease ibs symptoms usually ensures you'll eat enough protein in your day as most high protein sources like eggs, meat and fish are low FODMAP friendly, however sometimes it is necessary to supplement your diet with protein powder.

 low FODMAP protein powder